-The Chlorine residual is maintained throughout the distribution system, and sampling is performed daily to ensure the water has the recommended residual.
+Chlorine residuals are maintained throughout the distribution system, and sampling is performed daily to ensure the water has the recommended residual.
 Certified personnel monitor the chemical addition to the water at the well sites.
 They also perform on-site tests and collect samples including, but are not limited to, the following:

-Daily: Chlorine residuals, pH, and temperature

-Semi-Monthly: Bacteria (total coliform)

-Annually: Nitrates

-EPA directed: Inorganic, volatile organic contaminants, synthetic organic contaminants, radioactivity,

-(three year cycle) lead, copper, and Arsenic
+Daily: Chlorine residuals, pH, and temperature Semi-Monthly: Bacteria (total coliform) Annually: Nitrates EPA directed: Inorganic, volatile organic contaminants, synthetic organic contaminants, radioactivity, lead, copper, and arsenic (three year cycle) morganio, volucio organio contaminante, cynancio organio contaminante, radioactivis, read, coppor, and arcenio